Skip to content

 Norway

 If you like to keep your legs moving, this unique adventure is definitely for you.
-Kjerabolten is the highest peak along the Lysefjord, and it’s one of the world’s hardest and most dangerous hiking spots.
+Kjerabolten is the highest peak along the Lysefjord, one of the world’s most complex and most dangerous hiking spots.
 Thus, it is always advised to visit this region only if you are an experienced hiker to avoid serious injuries.

 6) Time Travel at the Iron Age Farm

 If you are willing to stray a little far from the capital city, you need to consider visiting Stavanger.
 Admission is affordable and suitable for everyone.
-In this wonderful city of Stavanger, you wouldn’t want to miss the Iron Age Farm.
+In this wonderful city, you wouldn’t want to miss the Iron Age Farm.
 It is just as cool as it sounds.

-This farmstead was created to depict the lives of Norwegians of ancient times.
-The farm illustrates the life that took place on this land around 2000 years ago.
-It offers real scenes for what people used to do back then.
+This farmstead was created to depict the lives of ancient Norwegians.
+The farm illustrates life on this land around 2000 years ago and offers real scenes of what people used to do back then.

-Beneath this site, archaeologists unraveled a farm that dates back to ancient times.
-Thus, they decided to take these scenes and reenact them into a present farm right above this discovery site.
+Archaeologists unraveled a farm dating back to ancient times beneath this site.
+Thus, they decided to reenact these scenes in a present farm right above this discovery site.

 7) Head to the Nordkapp.